jpoet/Magewell2TS/README.md

 nice -n -10 ./magewell2ts -i 1 -m
 ```

+NOTE: running the threads at a higher priority is usually not necessary unless your system is heavily loaded with other tasks.

 ## CPU Cores

 If you are capturing multiple streams at the same time, it might be beneficial to ensure the load is well-balanced across the CPU cores.
-This is typically unnecessary (even harmful) for 1080p, but can help with 4K streams.
+This is typically unnecessary (even harmful) for 1080p, but might help with 4K streams on lower end machines.

 Experiment with allowing all cores to handle hardware interrupts: